-Our FPP backlog as of June 30, 2021 was approximately \$76.8 million, which represents the value of the contractual agreement for FPP services that had not been earned and extends through Fiscal 2036.
-Our FPP backlog as of June 30, 2020 was approximately \$80.4 million, which represents the value of the contractual agreement for FPP services that had not been earned and extends through Fiscal 2037.
+Our FPP backlog as of June 30, 2022 was approximately \$79.7 million, which represents the value of the contractual agreement for FPP services that had not been earned and extends through Fiscal 2043.
+Our FPP backlog as of March 31, 2022 was approximately \$79.1 million, which represents the value of the contractual agreement for FPP services that then had not been earned and extends through Fiscal 2042.
 Additionally, we offer new and remanufactured parts through our global distribution network.
+Service revenue in the first quarter of Fiscal 2023 was approximately 38% of total revenue.

 - 4. Product Robustness and Life Cycle Maintenance Costs We continue to invest in enhancements that relate to high performance and high reliability.
 An important element of our continued innovation and product strategy is to focus on the engineering of our product hardware and electronics to make them work together more effectively and deliver improved microturbine performance, reliability and low maintenance cost to our customers. - 5.
 New Product Development Our new product development is targeted specifically to meet the needs of our selected vertical markets.
-We expect that our existing product platforms, the C30, C65, C200 and C1000 Series microturbines, will be our foundational product lines for the foreseeable future.
+We expect that our existing product platforms, the C65, C200 and C1000 Series microturbines, will be our foundational product lines for the foreseeable future.
 Our research and development project portfolio is centered on enhancing the features of these base products.